BetterMontreal/BetterMontreal.github.io/en/create.md

 Copy an existing post in the  `_posts` directory to get started.
 Delete the specific details and leave empty (blank) the parts that you cannot specify.
 To create a topic you'll leave empty lines after the date and time lines.
 You can leave other lines empty too: location, sponsor, organizer, etc.

 Relabel your file, keeping the .md ending.
 Add your .md file into the `_posts` directory.

-The post file name must be in the following format, so if it's a topic, choose a date several weeks or months in the future:
+Give your new post a file name in the following format:

 {% highlight markdown%}
 YYYY-MM-DD-title.md
 # Example 2017-01-02-Hot-Topic-Right-After-New-Year.md
 {% endhighlight %}

+If your post is to be a topic, choose a file name that has a date that is many weeks or months in the future.
+This is for the file name.
+It helps to set a target for date of an eventual in-person meeting activity.

 # Config for posts
 {% highlight markdown%}